This gentle practice helps me regulate pain, stress & overwhelm

 While affirmations speak to the conscious mind, true transformation often requires engaging the subconscious and regulating the nervous system.
 We know that more sensory information travels from the body to the brain than in the opposite direction, which can explain why tapping on the body can amplify the verbal component.

-Our minds and bodies are not separate entities, and tapping is a lovely resource that explores and supports this connection.
+Our minds and bodies are not separate entities, and tapping is a resource that explores and supports this connection.

 The General EFT Process